Rosy Rhubarb Cupcakes

 - In a large bowl, cream shortening and sugars until light and fluffy.
 Beat in egg.
 Combine the flour, baking soda, baking powder and nutmeg; add to creamed mixture alternately with buttermilk, beating well after each addition.
 Fold in rhubarb.

 - Fill paper-lined muffin cups two-thirds full.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Frost if desired.
-Yield: 1-1/2 dozen.

 very different to make cupcakes with rhubarb.
 Came out moist and delicious and mine rose well enough and no problem with sticking to pan but I use silicone baking cups sprayed with Pam